 Remember, it’s not just research that you can present on a poster.
-Internships, study abroad, capstone projects, club activities, and other educational experiences can be the topic of your poster too if you can work in the theme.
+Internships, capstone projects, club activities, and other educational experiences can be the topic of your poster too.

 What can you win?